-- 26. The data has been rounded as follows: - a.
+- 28. The data has been rounded as follows: - a.
 Numerators and denominators have been rounded to the nearest 10.

-8 Benjamini, Yoav, and Yekutieli, Daniel, 'The control of the false discovery rate in multiple testing under dependency', The Annals of Statistics 29 (2001), no 4, 1165-1188, doi:10.1214/aos/1013699998.
+&lt;sup>8 Benjamini, Yoav, and Yekutieli, Daniel, 'The control of the false discovery rate in multiple testing under dependency', The Annals of Statistics 29 (2001), no 4, 1165-1188, doi:10.1214/aos/1013699998.

 - b.
 Indicators and their confidence intervals have been rounded to the nearest five when the denominator rounds to 50 or less, rounded to the nearest one when the denominator rounds to 1,000 or less, or to the nearest 0.1 otherwise. - c.
 Gaps and their confidence intervals have been rounded in the same way as indicators, but based on the student group with the smallest denominator. - d.
 Ratios have been rounded to the nearest 0.1. - e.
-Rate per 10,000 population figures (access lifecycle stage only) have been rounded to the nearest 10 for the 'Other' ethnic group, rounded to the nearest five for 'Black', 'Asian' and 'Mixed' ethnic groups and rounded to the nearest one for the 'White' and all POLAR4 and IMD quintiles. - 27.
+Rate per 10,000 population figures (access lifecycle stage only) are rounded based on the size of the 18 year old population estimates (see Table A1).
+Where there are more than 100,000 in the population the rate will be rounded to the nearest one.
+Otherwise, where there are more than 20,000 in the population the rate will be rounded to the nearest five.
+Where there are 20,000 or fewer in the population estimate the rate will be rounded to the nearest ten. - 29.
 Any data point that is not reportable will be replaced with a symbol to indicate why, as follows: - a.
-'N' where, after rounding to the nearest 10, there are 20 or fewer students in the population. - b.
+'N' where there are fewer than 25 students in the population. - b.
 'N/A' where the provider did not report any students in the population, or did not participate in the survey. - c.
 'R' for the progression indicators where the provider participated in the Destination of Leavers from Higher Education (DLHE) survey but has not met the response rate threshold required (85 per cent of the target response rate, equivalent to 68 per cent for full-time students and 59.5 per cent for part-time students). - d.
-'DP' in the case of suppression for data protection reasons.
-This is applied where the numerator is two or lower, or differs from the denominator by no more than two students.
-The FSM measure has been more heavily suppressed due the sensitivity of this data. - 28.
-Should a comparison involve one or more attributes that have been suppressed, the comparison will also be suppressed.
+'DP' in the case of suppression for data protection reasons. - Should a comparison involve one or more attributes that have been suppressed, the comparison will also be suppressed.